-This short animation shows how reverse pull headgear can be used in conjunction with a jaw expander to correct an underbite:
+This short animation shows how reverse pull headgear can correct an underbite:

 A study has shown this method of underbite correction to be up to 75% effective overall, even more so if treatment is started before the age of ten.

 To get the most benefit, the reverse-pull headgear should be worn as often as possible; certainly every night, and perhaps even during the day.
 Your child may not mind wearing it while watching TV or doing homework, but wearing it to school and social events is another matter.
 Still, you should follow your orthodontist’s advice, because using a reverse pull face mask could reduce the need for underbite surgery later on.

 Along with the methods mentioned above, braces are normally part of underbite treatment.
-As with braces for other problems, such as overbite, crossbite and open bite, underbite braces will twist, push, and move your teeth into a better alignment.
+As with braces for other problems, such as overbite, crossbite and open bite teeth, underbite braces will twist, push, and move your teeth into a better alignment.

 If you or your child are treated using Medicaid or CHIP, it's most likely that only metal braces will be offered.
-You can read our full guide to Medicaid for more information.
+You can read our full guide to Medicaid dental for more information.
 As a private patient, however, you will have the option of other, less noticeable options such as clear braces (pictured).